Klipper3d/klipper/docs/G-Codes.md

 - `SET_DUAL_CARRIAGE CARRIAGE=[0|1]`: This command will set the active
   carriage.
 It is typically invoked from the activate_gcode and deactivate_gcode fields in a multiple extruder configuration.

+## TMC2130

+The following command is available when the "tmc2130" config section is enabled:
+- `DUMP_TMC STEPPER=<name>`: This command will read the TMC2130 driver
+  registers and report their values.